CliMA/Oceananigans.jl/docs/src/quick_start.md

 heatmap(interior(ζ, :, :, 1))
 ```

-## GPU quick start
+## They always cheat by doing simple quick starts

-Switching over to the GPU requires changing just a few characters (at least, for this simple setup):
+Fine, we'll run this code on the GPU then:

 ```jldoctest gpu
 using Oceananigans